WISVCH/keycloak-build/README.md

 - https://console.cloud.google.com/apis/credentials?referrer=search&project=wisvch

 Create a new OAuth client in Cloud Console, and save the client ID and secret.
 Again create a new identity provider like above, ensuring that you switch out the mapper with the google claim mapper.
+Set the claim scopes to 'openid email profile'.
 Then this IdP should also be ready to go.

 ### Client scopes
 On the Client scopes page, ensure the following scopes are setup: